-Centenary district has a relatively small population of about 107 718.
-The small town concentrates in commercial crop production.
+Centenary is in Muzarabani District, and has a relatively small population of about 107 718.
+The small town concentrates in commercial crop production, especially tobacco.
 It is wholly made up of commercial farms as well as small scale farms distributed to the locals during the land reform program.

 Mt Darwin has a population of about 199,105.
 The district consists of rural communities of Kaitano, Mavhuradonha and Mukumbura.
 The people rely on subsistence farming, and cotton farming for survival.
 It is home to popular figures in Zimbabwe and these include former vice president Joice Mujuru and cabinet Minister Saviour Kasukuwere.

 Guruve has a population of 184,828.
 The area is rich in Wildlife and the CAMPFIRE project was introduced to conserve wild life.
 This has benefited the area in terms of roads and infrastructure.
 Development has also been brought by presence of Granite stones, which are used make tombstones and crafts.
 Mushumbi Pools (Mermaid Pools) are located in the district and tourists frequent this place.
 The district also houses the famous Tengenenge sculpture community.
 The Community was founded by Tom Blomefield in l966 and is situated 150 kilometers north of Harare at the foot of the Great Dyke.
 The difference with other villages is the occupation of the inhabitants: they all make a living from sculpting.
 The village is an open-air gallery.
 More than 11.000 sculptures are exhibited, made by over 300 different sculptors each having their own style, performance and stand.

 Rushinga district has a population of 67,134.
 Rushinga comprises rural areas Nyamatikiti, Rushinga, Chimhanda and Rusambo.
 These are growth points including the town centre of Rushinga itself.
 Agriculture is the main activity, producing crops such as maize and cotton.
 Another source of livelihood is selling fish imported from the neighbouring Mozambique.